kdflint/alliance-ship/docs/install.md

 Confirm this step is successful by confirming that a directory was created inside `<project-root>` named `alliance-community`.

-### 4) Create the VM
+### 4) Create the Vagrant Virtual Machine (VM)

 Navigate to the Alliance source code root directory `<project-root>/alliance-community` and confirm that it contains a file named `Vagrantfile`.
-Execute this command in order to create a Vagrant guest machine
+Execute this command in order to create a Vagrant virtual machine

     vagrant up

 For a fresh install this it will take several minutes--even up to an hour--depending on your connection speed.
 Vagrant is downloading an entire machine image (Vagrant calls them boxes) for the virtual machine.
 Future `vagrant up` commands won't require this lengthy step.
 Watch the progress reporting to understand where the process is at.
 Avoid interupting the process.

 Note: This one command does a lot of things!
-Afer the virtual machine image is downloaded, your local Alliance project will be configured using a standard Python virtual environment that resides on the Vagrant virtual machine.
+After the virtual machine image is downloaded, your local Alliance project will be configured using a standard Python virtual environment that resides on the Vagrant virtual machine.
 All Alliance project dependencies (libraries) are installed in the context of this Python virtual envirnment.
 Also, the postgresql database is created and initialized with static data. `Vagrantfile` holds the configuration instructions for this entire process.

 Confirm this step is successful by comparing your command output to this output.
 It should be similar. https://github.com/NorthBridge/alliance-community/wiki/Installation-resources

-### 5) Migrate the database
+### 5) Open your Vagrant session

 From your Alliance source code root directory `project-root>/alliance-community`, open a virtual machine session.

     vagrant ssh

-Refer footnote a) for possible Windows error

-When your virtual machine session is open, you will see a command prompt that looks something like this:
+Confirm this step is successful by noticing command output that consists of a `Welcome to Ubuntu 14.04.5` message of several lines.
+Your command prompt should open to something like

 `vagrant@vagrant-ubuntu-trusty-32`

+Refer footnote a) for possible Windows error.
+[TODO - Is this footnote still relevant?)

+### 6) Migrate the database

-Change to the code root and migrate the databas.
+Change to the code root and migrate the database.

     cd /vagrant/alliance
     python /vagrant/alliance/manage.py migrate